mapcrafter/mapcrafter/README.md

 [here](http://docs.mapcrafter.org) and you can also [download other builds](https://readthedocs.org/projects/mapcrafter/downloads/).

-If you find bugs or problems when using mapcrafter or if you have ideas for new features, then please feel free to add an issue to the [GitHub issue tracker](https://github.com/m0r13/mapcrafter/issues).
+If you find bugs or problems when using Mapcrafter or if you have ideas for new features, then please feel free to add an issue to the [GitHub issue tracker](https://github.com/m0r13/mapcrafter/issues).